When to Restring Your Tennis Racquet: A Guide for Serious Players

 Play three times a week?
 Restring three times a year.
 Play five times a week?
 Five restrings annually.
 It's simple, easy to remember, and gives you a solid baseline.

-This guidance applies specifically to performance racquets—frames with smaller head sizes (typically 98-100 square inches), tighter string patterns, and designs that reward good technique with precision and control.
+This guidance applies specifically to performance frames — racquets with smaller head sizes, tighter string patterns, and designs that reward good technique with precision and control.
+Recreational frames with larger heads are more forgiving and the players using them typically aren't as sensitive to subtle changes in string response.

 But if you've invested in a quality frame because you care about your game, letting your strings go dead undermines everything that racquet was designed to do.